 We need a jigsaw tool because it is more useful in comparison to other saws.
 It can do a unique type of work like cutting curves or making holes on almost any material like wood, metal, fiberglass, drywall, etc ( if a proper blade is used ), which other saws are unable to do.
-It is considered as the second most important tool after a drill for a DIY-er.
+It is considered the second most important tool after a drill for a DIY-er.
 Hence, its features make it an important & unique tool for your workshop.
 Let’s discuss on uses of a jigsaw tool, why do we need them?
 It is used for:

 - cutting curves

 - wood cutting

 - concrete cutting